godie/JAJAT/README.md

 This project is feature-complete for its core functionality.
 Based on the project [recommendations](./RECOMMENDATIONS.md), 36 out of 38 planned features have been implemented and are fully tested.
 Recent additions include full dark mode support, improved UI with sidebar navigation, and comprehensive test coverage improvements.

 ## Recent Updates
+- **Search Filter Debounce Fix**: Fixed debounce implementation for search filter to prevent interference with sync logic
+  - Search debounce now properly skips on mount to avoid unnecessary calls
+  - Fixed sync logic to prevent infinite loops and interference with debounce
+  - All 308 tests now passing (28 test files)
 - **Mobile-First Responsive Design**: Complete mobile optimization with card-based views, compact metrics, and responsive header
   - Header adapts by screen size: logo icon (< 768px), "JAJAT" text (768-1023px), full title (≥ 1024px)
   - Login button shows Google "G" icon on mobile for space efficiency